 During her visit the senior Civil Servant met managers and practice staff to learn more about the complex and demanding work we carry out.
 Later in the day Ursula Brennan was able to meet with our colleagues in the National Probation Service to hear from their perspective.

-BeNCH staff held a round table discussion with Ursula Brennan and … Read more
+BeNCH staff held a round table discussion with Ursula Brennan and were able to share their insights into their professional practice and what … Read more

 Our strapline and how it started Sometimes people ask about our strapline and why it was chosen.
 The story started in the early days of BeNCH CRC with staff development events taking place and the idea of a strapline was launched.